HelenLiu0609/nma2022_RL_riskychoice_project/README.md

 Note: Risk preference in catch trials vs decision trials for human across 6 blocks.The analysis was based on data from 28 independent samples.
 ![Descriptive plot](https://github.com/HelenLiu0609/nma2022_RL_riskychoice_project/blob/main/plots/descript_pigeon.jpg)
-Note: Risk preference in catch trials vs decision trials for pigeons across 6 blocks.The analysis was based on data from 5 independent samples.
+Note: Risk preference in catch trials vs decision trials for pigeons across 6 blocks.The analysis was based on data from 5 independent samples (one was excluded because of confusing marking).